High-throughput discovery of high-temperature conventional superconductors: Conclusions

 Throughout this work, our aim has been to consider as wide a range of binary compositions as possible; since our focus is on breadth, we make no claim that this study is exhaustive.
 Despite this, we identify a large number of high-$T_c$ candidates, suggesting the binaries have more to offer in future, more focused, studies.
 We also note that the highest critical temperature results at each pressure arise from metastable structures or off-hull stoichiometries.
 Many of these were introduced into the study during the training phase by focusing on high-symmetry structures using sp-AIRSS.
 This suggests that the additional freedom afforded by allowing some degree of metastability can reveal higher critical temperature superconductors.
-For example, we see this explicitly in the case of SrH$_{10}$ at 500 GPa, where the ground state $R\bar{3}m$ structure has a critical temperature nearly 100\ K lower than a metastable $Fm\bar{3}m$ structure.
-Exploring avenues such as metastability will be important in future work in order to push the boundaries of high-temperature superconductors.
+For example, in the case of SrH$_{10}$ at 500\ GPa we see that the ground state $R\bar{3}m$ structure has a critical temperature nearly 100\ K lower than a metastable $Fm\bar{3}m$ structure.
+Exploring avenues such as metastability will be important in future work in order to push the boundaries of high-temperature superconductivity.

+Future work on superconducting hydrides is likely to focus on ternary hydrides and higher order systems.
+Given the increased complexity of these systems, high-throughput screening approaches, such as the one presented here, are likely to become increasingly important.
+Our high-throughput methodology could be extended to ternary hydrides, although it may be desirable to redefine these systems as effective binaries in order make use of the extensive binary hydride literature data during model training.